brunorijsman/rift-python/doc/security-feature-guide.md

  * CLI command "show interface <i>interface-name</i> security" reports configured keys and authentication statistics for the interface.

-## Configure keys
+## Configure authentication keys

-You can configure the set of security keys at the top-level in the configuration file (also known as the topology file) as follows:
+You can configure the set of security authentication_keys at the top-level in the configuration file (also known as the topology file) as follows:

 <pre>
-keys:
+authentication_keys:
   - id: 1
     algorithm: hmac-sha-1
     secret: this-is-the-secret-for-key-1